taoshen58/BiBloSA/README.md

 * Please contact author or open an issue for questions and suggestions
 * The codes for the Directional Self-Attention Network (DiSAN), the basis of BiBloSAN, are available [here](https://github.com/taoshen58/DiSAN)

+**News: A time- and memory-efficient self-attention mechanism named as Fast-DiSA has been proposed, which is as fast as multi-head self-attention but uses the multi-dim and positional masks techniques.
+The codes are released at [here](https://github.com/taoshen58/DiSAN/tree/master/Fast-DiSA)**

 ### Re-Implementation

 * **Pytorch** Implementation of BiBloSA by [@galsang](https://github.com/galsang) is available [here](https://github.com/galsang/BiBloSA-pytorch)